Harshith-123/Hostel-managementsystem/README.md

 Create a feature branch:

-bash
-Copy
 git checkout -b feature/YourFeature
 Commit your changes:

-bash
-Copy
 git commit -am 'Add new feature'
 Push to the branch:

-bash
-Copy
 git push origin feature/YourFeature
 Create a Pull Request with a detailed description of your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.